SSWConsulting/SSW.Rules.Content/rules/typescript-enums/rule.md

 **Bad Example - duplication of key values where it is not needed**
 :::

 This is problematic, as it provides us no useful type hints for object values, as object values are typed as `string`, and there is an unecessary duplication of object keys.
-We can fix these issues by using const assertions, like above with objects.
-For example:
+For cases like this with a single source of truth (i.e. the `icons` object), we can use const assertions, similiar to above with objects:

 ::: good